How to Set KPIs

 - Performance management

-So quit the KPI brainstorming.
-You need to be more deliberate, to design measures that are the most relevant and feasible evidence of your goals.
+So quit setting KPIs by brainstorming.
+You need to be more deliberate, to develop performance measures that are the most relevant and feasible evidence of your goals.
 Use this basic version of the PuMP Measure Design technique, and you’ll build clear and quantitative measures from relevant and feasible evidence of your goal.

 And if you get really stuck, especially if feasible data is really hard to find, take advice from best-selling author, Douglas Hubbard, in his book How To Measure Anything.
 Fundamental to his point, that anything is measurable, is the Clarification Chain.
 It basically says that if something is better, then it must be observable or detectable.
 And if it’s observable or detectable, it can be counted in some way.
 And if it’s counted, it’s measurable.